-That woman was my mother.
-Today, I look at my 22-year-old daughter, for whom career and life experience take priority over marriage, and empathize with the generations who came before BOTH of us.
+Fast forward to my own 22-year-old daughter, for whom career and life experience take priority over marriage.
+We empathize with the generations who came before BOTH of us.
 To my daughter when she wonders is a story of five generations of women, parent-child communications and what it is to be female in an analogue turned digital world.